Torxed/slimDHCP/README.md

 binary/helpers.py
 ---
-A file to work with bytes() and raw packets a little easier.
+A way to work with bytes() and raw packets a little easier.
 Not saying they're perfect or make the most sense to everyone.

 But I like looking at packets in binary form to make sense of them.